Reconnect with your passions!

 How is your prosthesis made?

-Symbios, based on a 3D model of your femur from a CT scan, designs and manufactures a custom-made prosthesis specifically for your femur.
-The custom-made implants are then manufactured on a just-in-time basis for delivery a few weeks later to the hospital for your operation.
+Symbios, based on a 3D model of your femur from a CT scan, designs and manufactures a personalized prosthesis specifically for your femur.
+The personalized implants are then manufactured on a just-in-time basis for delivery a few weeks later to the hospital for your operation.

 Enjoy your new hip